-This event was designed to help early-career academics and PhD students working on qualitative papers relating to technology and organization studies across the IS, strategy and organisation behaviour domains, to develop their journal articles to a stage where they can submit to a top IS journal.
+This workshop is designed to help early career academics and PhD students working on qualitative papers relating to technology and organisation studies across the IS, strategy and organisation behaviour domains, to develop their journal articles for submission to a top IS journal.

-The team of five mentors was put together based on their extensive experience publishing qualitative articles is the top IS journals, as well as serving in editorial roles in top IS journals.
+The team of five mentors have extensive experience publishing qualitative articles in, and serving in editorial roles for, top IS journals.

 - Professor Suzanne Rivard, HEC Montreal (Canada)